 Carnival Fried Ravioli

-Carnival Fried Ravioli are popular throughout Italy, but each region has its own specialty.
-In my area (Val Vibrata, Teramo), it’s one of those recipes passed down from generation to generation; during the Lenten period, they’re consumed in industrial quantities.
-It’s not Carnival unless you eat these fried ravioli, stuffed with ricotta and served with a dusting of sugar (powdered or granulated).
-They’re very delicate and tasty.
+The Carnival fried ravioli are popular all over Italy, but each region has its specialty.
+In my area (Val Vibrata, Teramo), it’s one of those recipes passed down from generation to generation, and during Ash Wednesday, they are consumed in industrial quantities.
+It’s not Carnival if you don’t eat these fried ravioli, filled with ricotta and served with a sprinkle of sugar (powdered or granulated).
+They are very delicate and tasty.

 Carnival Fried Ravioli